 What is the creatine kinase test?

-This test measures an enzyme in the blood.
-The enzyme is called creatine kinase (CK) or creatine phosphokinase (CPK).
-Muscle cells make this enzyme.
+This blood test measures an enzyme called creatine kinase (CK) or creatine phosphokinase (CPK).
+Enzymes are chemicals that help the cells of your body work.
+Muscle cells make the creatine kinase enzyme.
 When muscle cells are injured or diseased, enzymes leak out of the cells and enter the bloodstream.

 This test is also called a total CK test.